london-escience/tempss/doc/CreatingTemplates.md

 # Creating templates

+###### Note: This document relates to the _original XML Schema approach_ for creating templates in TemPSS.
+A new, simpler method using pure XML is now available.
+Details are provided in [BuildingTemplatesXML.md](BuildingTemplatesXML.md).

 Creating a new template is a three-step process:

 1. First, an XML schema which defines the properties of the parameter tree is